 You’ll want a desk that can easily support your multiple monitor setup.
 A good desk should hold at least 100 pounds without wobbling.
 A thick metal frame should be able to hold two or more monitors without a problem.

-How much you’re willing to spend is always a huge determining factor.
+How much you’re willing to spend on dual monitor desks is always a huge determining factor.
 You can still get a good quality computer desk if you’re on a budget.
 A cheap desk may not hold up well over time, but even $100 should get you something long-lasting that can hold two or more monitors.

 Room for Monitor Arms